The Global Mobility

 Partner Exchanges are based on agreements made between us and the partner

-university, with each institution deciding how many students we can send to
+university, with each institution deciding how many students we can send between our respective institutions to

 each other every year